innovationfleet/cca_for_splunk/automation_readiness.md

 * Ansible environment variables
 * CCA for Splunk variables

+**Automation Readiness Score**

 The playbook outputs a score, referred as Automation Readiness Score.

-The score tells you how well your environment will handle CCA for Splunk, as well as required steps to increase the Automation Readiness Score.
+The Automation Readiness Score tells you how well your environment is prepared to run CCA for Splunk from 0 (not at all) to 2398 (fully!).
+At least a score of 2000 is required to run CCA for Splunk.
+The Automation Readiness Playbook will also tell you which steps are required to perform to increase your Automation Readiness Score based on our best practices.

-**Automation Readiness Score**

-To assess the Automation Readiness of the environment, we have developed a Readiness score that determines how well the environment is prepared to run CCA for Splunk from 0 (not at all) to 2398 (fully!).
-When you reach a Readiness score above 2000 you should be ready to execute `./cca_ctrl --setup` from the main *cca_for_splunk* repo.
+Once you reach Automation Readiness Score above 2000 you should be ready to execute `./cca_ctrl --setup` from the main *cca_for_splunk* repo.
 See [Setup Wizard](#setup-wizard)

 ![Automation Readiness Score](media/automation_readiness_score_viz.png)

-CCA for Splunk typically need at least 2000 in Readiness score to be able to run (with some hard requirements of course) We have also described installation steps according to our best practices, following these steps will increase your Automation Readiness Score.
+CCA for Splunk typically need at least 2000 in Automation Readiness Score to be able to run (with some hard requirements of course)
+We have also described installation steps according to our best practices, following these steps will increase your Automation Readiness Score.
  * [Python installation](#install-python-39)
  * [Virtual env and Ansible Installation](#create-python-virtual-env-and-install-ansible-with-collections)

-## Optional: CCA Manager setup (recommended)
+## Optional: CCA Manager Setup (Recommended)

-We recommend that you designate a central server that will have access to your Splunk infrastructure and that this server has a technical user that you access via `sudo`.
-The current fully supported OS's for running `cca_for_splunk` framework are RedHat 8, CentOS 8 Stream, Amazon Linux 2 and Ubuntu 20.
+Our recommendation is to have a designated central server that has access to your Splunk infrastructure servers & that this central server has a technical user that you can access via `sudo`command.

+Current the following Operating System (OS)'s are fully supported to run CCA for Splunk.

+* RedHat 8
+* CentOS 8 Stream
+* Amazon Linux 2
+* Ubuntu 20

+### Hardware requirements
-Machine minimum requirements:
+Minimum hardware requirements:
 * CPU: 2 CPU
 * RAM: 4GB RAM (Onboarding repository size depends on the apps you have stored in it)
 * Disk: 40 GB

 Feel free to try and run these playbooks elsewhere but on your own responsibility.

+### Splunk Enterprise version
+When it comes to determining which Splunk Enterprise version to use, our recommendation would be avoid latest versions for production environment.
+The latest version can be unknown to many and contain several bugs.
+Using CCA for Splunk to try out latest versions in development environments is recommended.

+For production environment(s) we recommend to use a stable version, usually the latest minor version of the latest major version is proven to be stable.

+CCA for Splunk’s supported versions:
+* Splunk Enterprise 8.X

+### SSH Keys
-A remote user that has SSH key based login enabled and has `sudo ALLl NO PASSWD` configured is also required on the Splunk Infrastructure servers you are going to manage.
+A remote user that has SSH key based login enabled and has `sudo ALLl NO PASSWD` configured is also required on the Splunk Infrastructure servers that CCA for Splunk will manage.

-Let's get started with automation readiness test.

 ## Step 1: Clone cca_for_splunk repository

-Logon to a server where you will setup the CCA Manager.
+Logon to the server you have designated as CCA for Splunk Manager.
+First we will create directories where the cloned `cca_for_splunk`repository will reside.
+See example of commands below.

-Prepare your account with a directory where you will host your cloned `cca_for_splunk` repository.
-See example below.
 ```
 mkdir ~/master ~/secrets
 cd ~/master